 Solution:

-23. Out of chain growth polymerisation and step-growth polymerisation, in which type will, you place the following.
+23. Out of chain-growth polymerisation and step-growth polymerisation, in which type will you place the following?

 Solution:

-In this diagram, two monomers simply and combine to form the polymer by a chain-growth polymerization reaction.
+In this diagram, two monomers simply combine to form the polymer by a chain-growth polymerization reaction.
 Here only monomers react with each other to continue the growing chain.

 24. Identify the type of polymer given in the following figure.